rachmadaniHaryono/mitmproxy-image/CONTRIBUTING.md

 and we will squash them ourselves if needed, before merging.

-## update package
+## Update package

-run the following commands and create commit for each file
+Run the following commands and create commit for each file

 ```console
 pre-commit autoupdate
 poetry run poetryup --latest
 ```

+## Release new version

+Run `cz bump --increment MAJOR --prerelease rc --check-consistency --changelog`

+Edit increment flag and prerelease flag as needed.